Panos-IT/Email-Scraper/README.md

 ## Prerequisites
 Before using the "email-scraper" script, ensure you have the following:

-1.Python Installed: Make sure you have Python installed on your system.
-You can download and install Python from <a href="https://python.org/downloads">here</a>.
+1.Make sure you have Python installed on your system.Download and Install Python from <a href="https://python.org/downloads">here</a>.

-2.Python Packages: Install the required Python packages by running the following command:
+2.Install the required by running the following command:

 ```bash
 pip install beautifulsoup4 requests